Why Small Business Marketing Fails

 Marketing is complicated and resource intensive.

-Which is why big companies, with big resources, tend to excel at it and smaller businesses, with fewer resources, often fail.
+Big companies, with big resources, tend to excel at it while smaller businesses, with fewer resources, often fail.

-While failures range from underperformance to complete disasters, small businesses that want to better market themselves—in other words, cost effectively increase their leads and sales—face some fundamental challenges:
+Failures range from underperformance to complete disasters because small businesses that want to better market themselves—in other words, cost effectively increase their leads and sales—face some fundamental challenges:

 Many businesses unfortunately don’t have the time, marketing expertise or analytic skills needed to develop an integrated marketing plan for growth.
-So they often pick a single marketing tactic based on “their gut”, or pick the same tactic that worked for a colleague in a different industry with the end result too often being expensive disappointment (e.g., a new website that doesn’t help as much as your gut “thought”, a direct mail campaign less successful at generating qualified leads than your colleague’s, etc.).
+So they often pick a single marketing tactic based on “their gut”, or pick the same tactic that worked for a colleague in a different industry.
+Unsurprisingly, the end result is too often disappointment: a new website that doesn’t help as much as your gut “thought”, a direct mail campaign less successful at lead gen than your colleague’s, etc.).

-Even if you had a coordinated, integrated marketing plan, marketing today is so multi-disciplinary and complex it is not possible nor affordable for a small to mid-sized business to have all the marketing, technology and analytics expertise they might need in-house:
+Even with a coordinated, integrated marketing plan, marketing today is so multi-disciplinary and complex that many small businesses lack the marketing, technology and/or analytics expertise they need to implement that plan in-house:

 3 Steps to Marketing Success